Peutz–Jeghers syndrome: Diagnosis

 Having two of the three listed clinical criteria indicates a positive diagnosis.
 The oral findings are consistent with other conditions, such as Addison's disease and McCune–Albright syndrome, and these should be included in the differential diagnosis.
 90–100% of patients with a clinical diagnosis of PJS have a mutation in the STK11/LKB1 gene.
 Molecular genetic testing for this mutation is available clinically.

 Management

-Resection of the polyps is required only if serious bleeding or intussusception occurs.
-Enterotomy is performed for removing large, single nodules.
-Short lengths of heavily involved intestinal segments can be resected.
-Colonoscopy can be used to snare the polyps if they are within reach.
+The American Cancer Society advises that everyone with Peutz-Jeghers syndrome undergoes routine yearly physical exams with blood counts, and to begin gastrointestinal cancer screening no later than age 10.
+Regular surveillance of polyps helps prevent complications including bleeding and intussusception.

 Prognosis

 Most people with Peutz–Jeghers syndrome will have developed some form of neoplastic disease by age 60.

 Most patients will develop flat, brownish spots (melanotic macules) on the skin, especially on the lips and oral mucosa, during the first year of life, and a patient's first bowel obstruction due to intussusception usually occurs between the ages of six and 18 years.
 The cumulative lifetime cancer risk begins to rise in middle age.
 Cumulative risks by age 70 for all cancers, gastrointestinal (GI) cancers, and pancreatic cancer are 85%, 57%, and 11%, respectively.

 A 2011 Dutch study followed 133 patients for 14 years.
 The cumulative risk for cancer was 40% and 76% at ages 40 and 70, respectively.
 42 (32%) of the patients died during the study, of which 28 (67%) were cancer related.
 They died at a median age of 45.
 Mortality was increased compared with the general population.

 A family with sinonasal polyposis were followed up for 28 years.
 Two cases of sinonasal type adenocarcinoma developed.
 This is a rare cancer.
 This report suggested that follow up of sinus polyps in this syndrome may be indicated.